bquast/Cryptocurrency-Inflation/README.md

 The increase in value will make it more lucrative to engage in bitcoin mining, which means more computational power will be devoted to this.
 To keep the system secure in face of this extra computing power, the difficulty goes up.
-However, the however, if the extra power had not come in, this would not have been necessary.
+However, if the extra power had not come in, this would not have been necessary.
 The extra computers which engage in bitcoin mining thus do not add any social value.

 It has to be noted, that the bar for social value is being set very high.